CROCODILE-CESM/CrocoGallery/gallery/notebooks/diagnostics/CUPiD_intro.md

 cd CUPiD
 export CUPID_ROOT=`pwd -P`
 ```

 **Note:** This environment variable only exists in this specific terminal.
+It will need to exported again if you open a separate terminal,
+unless you modify your start files
-It will disappear after this tutorial (see [Personalizing start files - NCAR Docs](https://ncar-hpc-docs.readthedocs.io/en/latest/environment-and-software/user-environment/customizing/) for more information).
+(see the [NCAR documentation for this process](https://ncar-hpc-docs.readthedocs.io/en/latest/environment-and-software/user-environment/customizing/) for more information).

 <div class="alert alert-warning">
 <details>